gpocali/Alpine-isc-dhcpd/README.md

  dhcpd-server-vanilla on Alpine Linux

 ## Purpose
- This docker is designed to be a light weight DHCPD implmentation with persistent lease database between upgrades and validation checking for dhcp.conf and dhcp.leases.
+ This docker is designed to be a light weight DHCPD implmentation with persistent lease database between upgrades and validation checking for dhcpd.conf and dhcpd.leases.

 ## Running Requirements
  - Volume: